-The University has taken out a licence to Gradescope (part of the Turnitin suite of products) from February 2021.
+The University took out a licence to Gradescope (part of the Turnitin suite of products) in February 2021.

 The key features of Gradescope are

-This is likely to apply mostly to exams requiring use of mathematical or scientific notation, but also some modern languages assessments.
+this applies mostly to assessments requiring the use of mathematical or scientific notation, but also some modern languages assessments.